Skip to content

 disable:

-- sql-injection-union # false positive: search field uses UNION literally
+- sql-injection-union-select # search field accepts the UNION keyword literally

 disable: